Perform a suitability analysis

 1. Click Set class options to view and adjust the variable's classification.

 2. To change the values of the class breaks, move the sliders or enter new values.
-Use the Method drop-down menu to choose the classification method from of the following and enter the number of classes:
+Use the Method drop-down menu to choose the classification method from one of the following and enter the number of classes:

 • Choose Quantile to create classes with the same number of features.